Bacon Wrapped Dates soaked in brandy will FLY off the platter at your next get-together. They are a 3-ingredient recipe that no one can resist!

 This year, I was serving them for a holiday appetizer party, so I wanted to change them up a bit.
 My solution?
 ADD BRANDY.

 And oh my goodness!
 The addition of brandy was a very good idea.
-It complements the sweetness of the dates and the salty bacon so nicely, and you can get a hint of brandy with every bite.
+It complements the sweetness of the dates and the salty bacon so nicely, and you get a hint of brandy with every bite.

 You will usually have to remove the pit from medjool dates, unless you find them already pitted.
 I just slice a small slit in each date to remove them (don’t cut all the way through the date).

-How to make bacon wrapped dates with brandy
+How to make boozy bacon wrapped dates

 Start by soaking one pound of medjool dates in brandy overnight.
 The type of brandy doesn’t matter.
 I spent about $10 on a bottle, so nothing special.
 But if you enjoy a more expensive brandy, by all means use that.